Ποιειν Και Πραττειν - create and do

 It should be remembered that there is both a passive and an active impact given the capacity of local governments to uphold cultural activities and the functioning of the cultural facilities within its boundary.
 The passive retains a sense of negative development through neglect of cultural sustainability; the active part is when as the case of Bilbao the Guggenheim museum clearly exceeds local production units and remains an entity by itself.
 Naturally the same could be said about tourist establishment like Club Mediterranean which isolates itself from the local community and is really a world of its own.
 The local population benefits only from a mere spill over effect and acquiring employment opportunities at the nearby camp or resort area.
 A similar thing can be said about golf courses as the local community will hardly benefit and only few golf courses will be really connected to the global golf circuit.
 This is why the special catering of cities to such events (tennis matches at Flush Meadow in New York or Wembeley, or Formula One car racing in Monte Carlo, the film festival in Cannes etc.) follows a global pattern which is repeatedly challenged by other cities wishing to outbid the others in order to attract the international stars and media.
 It is a way to focus attention on a city or country if it has obtained for a certain time the novelty of recognition through such events e.g. hosting the Olympic Games and what media attention, that is free publicity, it brought to Greece during the years leading up to the Olympic Games in Athens 2004.
 So a cultural planning strategy is very much linked to a very specific media strategy as communication of both intentions, real events and outcomes is very much needed if cultural competence aside from many other aspects of competence in a global world is to be attained.

-At a formal and institutional level there will have to be demonstrated the following:
+If cultural planning at formal and institutional level, there will have to be demonstrated the following:

 Annex 1: Sustainable development - Environment